dotnet/docs/docs/core/deploying/trimming/incompatibilities.md

 ## Windows Forms

-The WinForms framework makes minimal use of reflection, but is heavily reliant on built-in COM marshalling.
-In .NET 6 it has not yet been converted to use ComWrappers.
-Unfortunately, almost no WinForms apps are runnable without built-in COM marshalling, so trimming support for WinForms has been disabled in the .NET 6 SDK.
+The Windows Forms framework makes minimal use of reflection, but is heavily reliant on built-in COM marshalling.
+In .NET 6, it has not yet been converted to use ComWrappers.
+Unfortunately, almost no Windows Forms apps are runnable without built-in COM marshalling, so trimming support for Windows Forms apps has been disabled in the .NET 6 SDK.

 ## Reflection-based serializers